 Not at all!
 I happen to use HoneyBook (CRM) and Asana (PMS).
 I would rather use a system you love and understand than one that I chose because it works better for me.
 If you’re not sold on your current system, we can talk about that and find one that works the way you think.

 I want to be focused on doing the best job I can for you—and I’d never want that to be limited by a number of hours.
 I’ll do what I need to do to make sure you and your clients are well-served throughout the entire process.
 Because of that, I’ll take the time I need to do the job right.

 I understand that your business needs will fluctuate and that some months we’ll have a lot going on and other months it’ll be quieter, but if you need me, I’ll be there.

-My sweet spot is with brand & web designers — it’s where I started my business, so I’m very familiar with the needs and language of that niche.
-I also love working with graphic designers and copywriters.
+My sweet spot for ongoing support is with brand & web designers — it’s where I started my business, so I’m very familiar with the needs and language of that niche.
+If you're interested in the Strategy Intensive, I love working with online service providers!

 While it depends on the person and the skills they bring to the table, there are some big differences between the three.

 A VA (virtual assistant) provides basic task support — they receive the task and complete it, they don’t typically strategize or oversee projects.
 They are the task-doers and know less about the workings of your business.